 Since then, average APRs have picked up somewhat as issuers hike rates on selected offers.
 The national average APR is still lower now than it was for most of 2014.

 Issuers have also been slow to change promotional terms online.
 Among the cards tracked by CreditCards.com, most interest-free offers have stayed the same throughout 2015.
 Issuers may begin offering more generous promotions in the future as competition for new cardholders heats up.

-mail campaigns ramp up
+Direct mail campaigns ramp up